MrsMariya/rsschool-cv/cv.md

 * phone number: +375447561428
 * discord: MrsMariya(MrsMariya)#5663
 ### About me : ###
-_I love life) At the moment i am studying the basics of front-end development._
+_I love life).
+Some months ago, I decided to change my field of activity.Therefore, I am studying at RS-School now._
 ### Tech skills: ###
 * HTML/CSS
 * JavaScript
 * Git/Github
 * Figma
+* Webpack
 ### Objective: ###
 _I want to learn the skills of a front-end developer and to get the Frontend-job next year._
 ### Education: ###